neil7057/beach_hut_society/README.md

 ## Overview

-The website is a Blog site for lovers of Beach Huts. anonymous visitors can read the About page, search by keyword, send a Contact message and view the latest posts and latest comment.
-To access the full posts and additional comments or to post or comment on a post, Visitors must sign-up using their email address and then Login.
+The website is a Blog site for lovers of Beach Huts.
+Anonymous visitors can read the about page, search by keyword, send a Contact message and view the latest posts and latest comment.
+To access the full posts and additional comments or to post or comment on a post, visitors must sign-up using their email address and then Login.

 Logged in users can view all posts and comments and create new posts and comments and category Tags.
 Logged in users can edit and delete their own posts and can edit and delete their own comments whether on their own post or someone elses.

 Logged in users can list their own posts and comments and can edit basic user details.
-They cannot delet their account as that would remove posts and comments and i decided that content should remain - unless it's offensive.
+They cannot delete their account as that would remove posts and comments and i decided that content should remain - unless it's offensive.

 Administrators can post, edit and delete their own threads and comments as per normal users but additionally can:
 -   Delete Tags
 -   Delete Contact records
 -   Edit user accounts to change the main entries
--   Reseet a user's password
+-   Reset a user's password
 -   Toggle User status between normal/admin
 -   Delete the User account should it be deemed necessary